SirapopInsala/Todo-app/README.md

 ***1.0 Update Notes on Dec 13 2023 10.47PM***
 -Can check the task when it done and the table is change to green but still have the problem.

+***1.1 Update Notes on Dec 14 2023 10.55PM***
+-Colors can be divided according to the priority and update new interface but still have the problem.

 ## Getting Started

 First, run the development server: